sofiawallq/restaurant-sakura/README.md

 The booking policy is included in the confirmation email sent to the visitor.

 mailto:link i contact, phonenumber clickable

+Special hours (e.g., holidays or special events) can be displayed and updated easily by the administrator.

+ - Create an interface for administrators to update the hours without needing to modify code.

+ interface for adminstrating bookings - here is were the user stories cannot be teested since such functions are above my ... great functions to build in the future if but for now the goal was to focus on an crud function for the user and authentication functions

+ recover password

 ### Bugs